LivePersonInc/knowledge-center-archive/pages/documents/Agent-Manager-Workspace/Workspace-configuration/adding-your-own-widgets.md

 {:start="5"}

 1. Select the desired width of the new widget; single (the same width as the default widgets), double, triple, or quadruple, so your widget is compatible to the external webpage that you want to display.
-2. If you would like the widget to appear alongside chats associated with a specific skill or skills, select the relevant option(s) from the Assigned Skills field.
+2. If you would like the widget to appear alongside conversations associated with a specific skill or skills, select the relevant option(s) from the Assigned Skills field.
 If no skill is assigned, the widget will appear to all chats.
 3. Enter the URL of the webpage or external application that you wish to display within the widget.

 ![](/img/adding-your-own-widgets-4.png)